tronprotocol/documentation-en/docs/releases/signature_verification.md

 npm install -g tronweb
 ```
 ### Verify the integrity of the release package
-Confirm the integrity of the release package by comparing the Hash value of the excutable file and the hash value in the release information.
+Confirm the integrity of the release package by comparing the Hash value of the executable file and the hash value in the release information.
 Take [Odyssey-3.7](https://github.com/tronprotocol/java-tron/releases/tag/Odyssey-v3.7) version as an example:

 * The release package file name: `FullNode.jar`
 * The SHA256 value of the release package: `2fca93b09da4ac62641e03838e77fce99b4711ddb0c09aa91656c80fc9556d2e`